natronimo/TVC/README.md

 The optimal forms of the regulator matrix and estimator matrix are known as the LQR matrix and Kalman matrix, respectively.
 In the following sections, will derive the above matrices.

 ## Regulator Design
-The most porful techniques in control theory are developed for linear dynamical systems.
+The most powerful techniques in control theory are developed for linear dynamical systems.
 This includes the Linear-Quadratic Regulator (LQR), which is the technique of choice for the propulsive lander simulation.
 A continuous linear dynamical system is of the form:

 ![image](https://github.com/natronimo/TVC/assets/123428083/2aef6a0d-afec-486b-bc27-de61871bdd85)